-The NDAR research portal has been developed for the autism research community.
-The NDAR Policies, however, have multiple stakeholders with differing needs.
-The policies and procedures defined here address the needs of all NDAR stakeholders.
-They are reviewed and approved by the NDAR Leadership Team periodically, at a minimum of once per year.
+NDAR has been developed for the autism research community.
+More broadly, NDAR has multiple stakeholders with differing needs.
+The NDAR policies and procedures defined here address the needs of all stakeholders.
+They are reviewed and approved by the NDAR Leadership Team.

 As defined by the NDAR Policy, the NDAR Data Access Committee (DAC) has been established to objectively and systematically review data access and submission requests.
 Collectively, the DAC has overall responsibility for ensuring compliance with the NDAR Policy.
 Specifically, the DAC's responsibilities include the following: